 Topic analysis is a Natural Language Processing (NLP) technique that allows us to automatically extract meaning from texts by identifying recurrent themes or topics.

-The good news is that businesses that handle large amounts of data can benefit greatly from topic analysis techniques.
+The good news is that businesses that handle large amounts of data can benefit greatly from AI-guided topic analysis techniques.

 Let's get started!

 Topic analysis (also called topic detection, topic modeling, or topic extraction) is a machine learning technique that organizes and understands large collections of text data, by assigning “tags” or categories according to each individual text’s topic or theme.

 Topic analysis uses natural language processing (NLP) to break down human language so that you can find patterns and unlock semantic structures within texts to extract insights and help make data-driven decisions.